mmorub/gimbal2022/README.md

   * Clear the serial monitor.
   * Upload our arduino sketch, wait for the Arduino IDE to display "Upload completed" and the serial monitor to start printing, then turn the camera by a defined angle.
 For example, turn it 90 degrees clockwise and 90 degrees back.
   * Select the output in the serial monitor (try double clicking and using CTRL-A to select all) and paste it into your favourite text editor.
   * Save to a text file.
 It is convenient to save it to `gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/data_for_matlab.txt`, because this filename is accessed by the matlab script used below.
+It is safe to overwrite this file if it already exists.
+(The original copy can be recovered from the github repository.)

 ## Analyse recorded data in matlab
 **All required code is in lab/step001-test-gyroscope/matlab**.